Matt Ryan (basketball): New Orleans Pelicans / Birmingham Squadron (2023–2024)

 On October 22, 2023, Ryan was claimed off waivers by the New Orleans Pelicans and subsequently signed to a two-way contract.
 On November 2, Ryan had his first NBA start against the Pistons and on April 13, 2024, he signed a standard contract with the Pelicans.
 On August 24, he was waived by the Pelicans, but was re-signed three days later, but was waived again on October 11.

 New York Knicks / Westchester Knicks (2024–2025)

 On October 26, 2024, Ryan joined the Westchester Knicks after being selected first overall in the 2024 NBA G League draft and on November 4, he signed with the New York Knicks.
 Throughout the season, he was assigned several times to Westchester and on December 22, he was waived by New York.
 However, two days later, he signed a two-way contract with the Knicks.
 On March 2, 2025, the Knicks waived Ryan.

 On September 16, 2025, Ryan signed an Exhibit 10 contract with the Knicks.
 He was waived by the Knicks prior to the start of the regular season on October 18.

-Dubai Basketball (2025–present)
+Dubai Basketball (2025–2026)

 On November 8, 2025, Ryan signed with Dubai Basketball of the ABA League and the EuroLeague.

+Maxima Roma (2026–present)

+On August 6, 2026, Ryan signed a one-year contract with Maxima Roma of the Italian Lega Basket Serie A (LBA).